 The Northside Wastewater Treatment Plant (NSWWTP) is located at the confluence of Bird and Mingo Creeks.
 This plant can treat 42.6 mgd to advanced secondary treatment levels.
 Many of the improvements identified in the 2012 CSSS have been completed.
 Work continues on Phase 2 of the Northside WWTP Digestor Lid Repair project.
-In addition, the five-year CIP contains rehabilitation of the Northside flow equalization basin and upgrades to the plant blower system and the aeration basin baffles.
+In addition, the five-year CIP contains the Northside WWTP electrical improvements and upgrades to the plant blower system and the aeration basin baffles.